 There is now some new scientific research that shows that all modern humans are descended from one woman and that woman was from the continent of Africa.
 How's that for throwing a monkey wrench in the "us against them" viewpoints of a whole bunch of people.
 Not only are we all related within 7000 generations, but we're all of African descent.

 OK, maybe that's stretching to make a point, but, we are all human.
-We are all inhabitants of one planet, and if we keep blowing each other up, killing each other as well as other species, we're going to end up with a planet with no live inhabitants.
+We are all inhabitants of one planet, and if we keep blowing each other up, killing each other as well as other species, attaching each other physically and verbally, we're going to end up with a planet with no live inhabitants.

 I know, you're saying that's easy to say.
 Well, yes it is, so let's all start saying it.
 Unless we start saying it to each other, to our governmental representatives, to the people in other countries, then we don't stand a chance.
 Every great invention started as an idea.
 Well, world peace also has to start with an idea, and it must be spread and spread until it becomes the idea of the majority, and then can become reality.